 Sarcoptes - This is the name given to the parasitic mites that cause mange.

-Scleritis - Inflammation of the scleris in the eye, which becomes bloodshot and inflamed.
+Scleritis - Inflammation of sclerosis in the eye, which becomes bloodshot and inflamed.

 Septicaemia - See Toxaemia

-Sinusitis - Inflammation of the mucus membrane in the sinuses, causing extreme pressure pain.
+Sinusitis - Inflammation of the mucous membrane in the sinuses, causing extreme pressure pain.

 Stomach Torsion - A condition in which the stomach becomes twisted causing swelling and distress.

-Stomatitis - Inflammation of the mucus membranes in the mouth.
+Stomatitis - Inflammation of the mucous membranes in the mouth.
 Usually caused by an injury such as a scratch, but it can be a symptom of diabetes or uraemia.

 Stress - Stress in a dog can be very serious and should never be ignored.
 Neglect, trauma or disease can cause it.
 A dog suffering from stress will struggle to recover from an illness or injury.